MicrosoftDocs/learn/learn-pr/azure/aks-governance-azure-policy/includes/3-exercise-enable-azure-policy-for-aks.md

     az provider register --namespace Microsoft.PolicyInsights
     ```

 1. Once the above prerequisite steps are completed, install the Azure Policy add-on in the AKS cluster you want to manage using the instructions in the note above.
-In the next section we will create a new cluster and enable the Azure Policy add-on.
+In the next section, we will create a new cluster and enable the Azure Policy add-on.

 ### Create AKS cluster and enable Azure Policy add-on